-Permanently restricted net assets consist primarily of the McFarland Trusts.
+Permanently restricted net assets consist of the McFarland Trusts.
 The income from these trusts is used to support direct charitable services.
-The balance of permanently restricted net assets is approximately \$15,106,000 for the years ended September 30, 2017 and 2016.
+The balance of permanently restricted net assets is approximately \$15,106,000 for the years ended September 30, 2018 and 2017.
 See Note 8 for further disclosure of permanently restricted net assets.